cortexproject/cortex/docs/architecture.md

 #### The hash ring

-A hash ring - stored in a key-value (KV) store - is used to achieve consistent hashing for the series sharding and replication across the ingesters.
+A hash ring &mdash; stored in a key-value (KV) store &mdash; is used to achieve consistent hashing for the series sharding and replication across the ingesters.
 All [ingesters](#ingester) register themselves into the hash ring with a set of tokens they own; each token is a random unsigned 32-bit number.
 Each incoming series is [hashed](#hashing) in the distributor and then pushed to the ingester owning the tokens range for the series hash number plus N-1 subsequent ingesters in the ring, where N is the replication factor.

 To do the hash lookup, distributors find the smallest appropriate token whose value is larger than the [hash of the series](#hashing).
 When the replication factor is larger than 1, the next subsequent tokens (clockwise in the ring) that belong to different ingesters will also be included in the result.